jturbide/zemit-layout-engine/README.md

 ### Installation

-Run the following commands to install the dependencies and build Zemit.
+Run the following commands to install the dependencies.

 1. `npm install`

+### Build

+Run the following commands to install the dependencies and build Zemit

+1. `npm install`
+2. `npm install --only=dev`
-2. `grunt`
+3. `grunt`

 Afterward, check /dist/index.html or /dist/index.min.html